3type/GuidesPalette/README.md

-# Local Metrics
+# Guides Palette

-Local Metrics is a plugin for the [Glyphs font editor](http://glyphsapp.com/).
+Guides Palette is a plugin for the [Glyphs font editor](http://glyphsapp.com/).

 ## License